asyrul21/reading-list/README.md

 17. Turning Pro: Tap Your Inner Power and Create Your Life's Work (Steven Pressfield)

+18. The War of Art: Break through the Blocks and Win You Inner Creative Battles (Steven Pressfield)

-18. Eat that Frog!
+19. Eat that Frog!
 (Brian Tracy)

-19. Who Moved My Cheese?
+20. Who Moved My Cheese?
 (Dr. Spencer Johnson)

-20. Built to Last: Successful Habits of Visionary Companies (Jim Collins and Jerry I. Porras)
+21. Built to Last: Successful Habits of Visionary Companies (Jim Collins and Jerry I. Porras)

-21. No Rules Rules: Netflix and Culture of Reinvention
+22. No Rules Rules: Netflix and Culture of Reinvention

     - Comprehensive Summary Available: reach out to obtain

-22. _Title Confidential_ (Nir Eyal)
+23. _Title Confidential_ (Nir Eyal)